You should keep the following contribution and benefit limits in mind:

 There are two caps – a concessional contribution cap and a non-concessional contribution cap.
 These caps apply to all super fund members.

 Your personal fortnightly contributions count under your non-concessional cap.
-The additional 3% your employer contributes (the productivity component) and any salary sacrifice contributions (which cannot be made to PSS) count under your concessional cap.
-The notional 8% your employer contributes (the employer component) does not count under the caps.
+The additional 3% your employer contributes (the productivity component), a notional defined benefit contribution (to represent the employer component) and any salary sacrifice contributions (which cannot be made to PSS) count under your concessional cap.

 Transfer amounts rolled into PSS from other funds also do not count under the caps.